canjs/canjs/map/doc/prototype.each.md

 @function can.Map.prototype.each each
 @parent can.Map.prototype 5

-@description Call a function on each property of an Map.
+@description Call a function on each property of a Map.

 @signature `map.each( callback(item, propName ) )`